Alphish/ston/README.md

 Aside from STON general functionality, there are small but handy syntactic features that make STON documents easier to work with.
 Some of these were shown earlier, such as string literal chains.

-Like JSON, STON allows using so-called *insignificant whitespace* that is omitted when processing the document itself; it can be used to space the document for better readability.
-The whitespace is not omitted in two cases.
-First, when it follows a CANUN name and precedes another CANUN name, a number literal or a binary literal; in such case, a whitespace sequence is treated as a single space rather than ignored entirely.
-Second, when it appears inside a string literal; in such case, it is left untouched.

-Unlike JSON, STON allows comments as well.
+STON allows using so-called *spacing sequences* that are omitted when processing the document itself; they can be used to space the document for better readability.
+Such sequences are composed of whitespace characters and comments.
+If the sequence can be safely removed from the document, it is said to be an *insignificant spacing*, and acts like insignificant whitespace in JSON.
+However, if removing the spacing would change the meaning of the document (for example, by joining type name and named value together), it is said to be a *separating spacing* instead; it can still be replaced with any non-empty spacing without changing the document.
+Character sequences typical to spacings might appear inside string literals (text or code), but they are actually parts of the literals themselves.

+The following characters are treated as whitespaces: space, line feed, carriage return, horizontal tabulation.

 There are two kinds of comments, typical to C-family programming languages.
 A *single line comment* begins with two slashes and ends at the nearest newline sequence, or the end of file.
-A *block comment* begins with a slash and asterisk sequence, and ends at the nearest asterisk and slash sequence.
-Both kinds of comments behave like a whitespace, including the significance rules.
+A *block comment* begins with a slash and asterisk sequence, and ends at the nearest subsequent asterisk and slash sequence.

 Example STON document with comments:

     // a single line comment